 The Samsung Galaxy S8 can be purchased online through the Samsung store, with pre-order deliveries from 21 April 2017, and general availability at retail from 28 April 2017.
 Its outright retail pricing in Australia sits at $1199 for a 64GB model in either Midnight Black, Orchid Grey or Maple Gold finishes.
 Early pre-orders will also be sent a new Gear VR headset to use with the Galaxy S8.

-If you’re after a contract, mobile, the Samsung Galaxy S8 is also being offered across Telstra, Optus, Vodafone and Virgin Mobile on 24 month terms at a variety of plan levels.
+If you’re after a contract, mobile, the Samsung Galaxy S8 is also being offered across Telstra, Optus and Vodafone on 24 month terms at a variety of plan levels.

 Compare the best Samsung Galaxy S8 Plans now